hhalvors/quantum/qm-books.md

    if you want to avoid the math, but bad if you want to understand how the math works.
 So don't look here, for example, for an explanation of the connection between Hermitian matrices and families of  projection operators.

 2. Redhead, _Incompleteness, Nonlocality, and Realism_.
-I remember
-   this book as being rather difficult to read, as it as lots of symbolic formulas.
-However, it is quite sharp about the various mathematical constraints faced by interpretations of quantum mechanics.
+This book isn't particularly pedagogical if you don't already know something about the formalism of quantum mechanics.
+However, it is rather rigorous in describing the various mathematical constraints faced by interpretations of quantum mechanics.
 As the title states, the focus is on incompleteness (no hidden variable theorems) and nonlocality (Bell's theorem).

 3. Hughes, _The Structure and Interpretation of Quantum Mechanics_.
 This book has pretty good pedagogy about the formalism, especially considering that it was written by a philosopher.
 However, it is also idiosyncratic in its account of